The birthday of the infanta

 This week on my podcast, I further explained why I associate this rather sad story with Christmas.
 I also tucked in my little holiday wish for those who are thoughtful enough to read and listen to me.
 Let me share some modified excerpts.

-I wouldn't exactly call it a "children's" story, but the main character are children.
+I wouldn't exactly call it a "children's" story, but the main characters are children.

 Which is one reason that I think about it during Christmas.
 You know, they say this season if for children or the child at heart.
 So definitely there's an element of innocence, and also the cruelty of that innocence.
 Because when you're a child you don’t have yet that sense of justice and politeness, civility.